-Headfirst and Episcopal Summer Institute strive to provide a safe and supportive environment for each camper as they work to discover and grow their personal best with us regardless of race, gender identity, ethnicity or background.
+Headfirst and Washington Summer Youth Experience strive to provide a safe and supportive environment for each camper regardless of race, gender identity, ethnicity or background.
 Our goal is to create a space where campers feel secure enough to expand their comfort zones, try and discover new passions and stretch themselves.
 We have a diverse camper and staff base, and work to ensure that all of our staff have the appropriate training and emotional intelligence to effectively support our campers along their journey.
 Incidents that involve any demographically-based or historically-charged language or actions that may jeopardize a camper or staff member’s physical or emotional safety will be immediately escalated to our Leadership Team and could result in dismissal from camp without a refund or credit.

 Refund & Credit Policies